Considerations Before You Adopt

 Are you able to pay for monthly preventatives like heartworm and flea preventatives?
 Both are necessary in our climate.
-Without them, you and your pets will be miserable and pet's health will be compromised.
-Heartworm disease leads to early death.
+Without them, you and your pets will be miserable and your pet's health will be compromised.
+Untreated, heartworm disease can lead to an early death.

 Dogs are not backyard furniture.
-They are part of the family.
+Dogs are pack animals and should be a part of the family.
 They want to be with you not left at home waiting for hours.

 Are you ready for a long-term commitment?
 Dogs and cats can live well into their teens.
 Some cats live 20 plus years.